Buying a small business

 Security

-The landlord may ask you for security when negotiating the lease, such as a:
+During lease negotiations, the landlord may ask you for security such as a:

 • cash bond (which the landlord must deposit with the Retail Bond Scheme);